 Baldwin Giang (b.
 1992) is a composer interested in acoustic and electro-acoustic mediums, whose music aims to empower communities of audiences and performers by creating concert experiences that are opportunities for collective wonder and judgment.
 Baldwin is a recent graduate of Yale University, earning a B.A. with Honors in both Music and Political Science.
 At Yale, Baldwin earned the Beekman Cannon Friends Prize awarded for the best senior musical composition, and the Abraham Beekman Cox Prize awarded to the “most promising and gifted composer” in his class.
-As a winner of the 2015 PARMA composer competition, his piece for orchestra, To Remember is Always Forgetting will be published in their annual anthology of works.
-Other recognition includes first runner-up in the 2016 Michigan Music Teacher's Association Commissioned Composer Competition and honorable mention in the New York Youth Symphony's 2015 First Music Competition and the Minnesota Orchestra's 2016 Composer Institute.
+As a winner of the 2016 Chicago Symphony Orchestra's Civic Orchestra Composers Project, Baldwin will have a new commissioned work for sinfonietta premiered at Chicago's Symphony Center in May 2017.
+Other recognition includes placing as finalist in the 2015 PARMA composer competition, first runner-up in the 2016 Michigan Music Teacher's Association Commissioned Composer Competition and honorable mention in the New York Youth Symphony's 2015 First Music Competition and the Minnesota Orchestra's 2016 Composer Institute.

 Baldwin's music has been performed by such celebrated performers as the Arditti Quartet, JACK quartet, Argento Ensemble, Atlantic Music Festival Contemporary Ensemble, [~Switch Ensemble], Yale Symphony Orchestra, the Opera Theatre of Yale College, unassisted fold, Adamas Quartet, mezzo-soprano Jennifer Beattie, and pianist Adam Marks.